-The Micro Focus Quality Center / ALM tool has replaced the HP Quality Center / ALM tool, but the content on this page is still applicable to the new Micro Focus domain and tools.
+Micro Focus Quality Center / ALM tool has taken the place of the HP Quality Center / ALM tool, but the information provided here remains relevant to the updated Micro Focus domain and tools.

-We are kicking off the tutorial series on the HP Application Lifecycle Management (ALM) Quality Center (QC) tool.
-This online training will consist of 7 in-depth tutorials.
+We’re starting the tutorial series on the HP Application Lifecycle Management (ALM) Quality Center (QC) tool.
+This online program consists of seven comprehensive tutorials.

 Recommended IPTV Service Providers